The Bazaar Voice

 Your product pages are the last thing your customers see before making their purchasing decision.
 Using UGC on your product pages enhances the buyer’s experience and assists them in making more product discoveries.

-Say your site has a Q&A feature.
+Say your site has a question & answer feature.
 Pinpoint the most frequently asked questions.
 This way, you can create a Q&A section on each product page that answers consumers’ most plaguing questions, essentially reading your consumer’s minds and aiding them in the purchasing journey.
-As the questions change, you can alter this section of the product page to ensure it’s updated to your customers’ liking and provides more relevant content.

 Ads

-Adding UGC to your ad campaigns keeps your brand relevant, relatable, and current.
+Adding UGC to your Google ad campaigns keeps your brand relevant, relatable, and current.
 When we spend months and months developing ad campaigns, they could quickly expire and not ensure the happenings within the market.
 After all, trends change course fast, so UGC can help you keep a pulse on the industry landscape and not waste precious ad spend on outdated content.

 But, always make sure to ask permission before using any UGC in an ad campaign.